 So what steps can we take to help improve our physical and mental health?

 1. Make that doctors appointment.

 Possibly one of the simplest steps but also the most important.
 Make a check-up appointment and commit to repeating appointments at least once a year (aka not just when you have man flu).
-The main things to be checking for are blood pressure, STIs, testicular cancer and prostate cancer.
-Stop putting it off...
-Early detection can literally save your life!
+The main things to be checked for are blood pressure, STIs, testicular cancer and prostate cancer.
+Stop putting it off...early detection can literally save your life!

 2. Eat healthier and drink less alcohol.

 Buy some fruit and veg - and actually eat it rather than letting it rot in the fridge.
 Cut out some of the snacks and takeaways and take the time to cook yourself a proper meal.
 You could even take turns amongst your housemates.

 Notice that I said ‘less alcohol’?
 You may well be tee-total already but let’s make the goals realistic for those of us who aren’t!
 Start by increasing the number of days in a week that you don’t drink and go from there...you might even begin to enjoy it.

 No whistles and bells and needed here - just get up and move a bit more!
 You don't have to spend money on a gym membership that you may or may not use, walk instead of getting public transport or take the stairs instead of the lift.
 All of this will count and have a positive effect on your physical and mental wellbeing.